kubernetes/sig-release/releases/release-1.14/README.md

 ## What Will We Do Differently This Release?

 * All proposed Enhancements for this release must have an associated KEP.
-  * There is no grandfathering; if the enhancement had no associated KEP before, it must have one now.
+  * There are no exceptions; if the enhancement had no associated KEP before, it must have one now.
   * The KEP must have a checklist of requirements necessary for a feature to land as alpha, beta, or stable.
 That checklist must have at a minimum a test plan, and an upgrade/downgrade plan.